1871fotc/fotc/docs/headstones/signs.md

 !!! question "Volunteer opportunity"

-    Have you found the location of, or a new, Acronym?
+    Have you found the location of an Acronym?
 [Contact us](../about/index.md#contact-us) with a photo and the details.

 ## Further Reading